 Increase proficiency.

-Having a timeline in place provides a view into what teams need to work on and when.
+Having a timeline in place provides visibility into what teams need to work on and when.
 This helps make them more proficient and, in turn, focused.
-Effective time management in project management allows leaders to collate the best talent for the required work, allowing for specialization and individual proficiency.
+Effective time management in project management allows leaders to assemble the best talent for the required work, allowing for specialization and individual proficiency.
+As a result, delivery teams will quickly become familiar with project details, reducing workload and making oversight easier.
+To further streamline the process, project management tools can help keep everything moving efficiently.

 Create more opportunities.

-What’s more, great project time management techniques allow you to showcase your ability to lead ad-hoc projects effectively on the side.
+What’s more, great project time management techniques allow you to showcase your ability to lead ad-hoc projects effectively alongside core work.
 Time management doesn’t mean tunnel vision — instead, it’s about making accurate projections.
-This allows you to be flexible in positive ways.
+This allows you to be flexible in a positive way.

 Stay on budget.